 |

-traditions, had ample chances to shine.
-Charles Gascoigne and
+their proud technological traditions, had ample chances to shine.
+Charles

-and launched Russia’s maiden steamship, the Elizaveta.
-In 1856
+launched Russia’s maiden steamship, the Elizaveta.
+In 1856 Murdoch

-Murdoch Macpherson founded his giant Baltic Works and Shipyard,
+Macpherson founded his giant Baltic Works and Shipyard, still running today

 Scholarly and

-onwards.
-James Bruce and Robert Erskine, the most learned men in
+James Bruce and Robert Erskine, the most learned men in Petrine Russia,

-Petrine Russia, bequeathed their unique libraries and collections to
+bequeathed their unique libraries and collections to the St. Petersburg

-essays and practising modern methods of treatment.
-Probably the most
+bodies, publishing novel essays and practising modern methods of treatment.

-eminent of them was James Wylie, who rose from regimental surgeon to
+Probably the most eminent of them was James Wylie, who rose from regimental

 Medico-Chirurgical Academy and Russia’s sole baronet. |